Headaches and How to Fix Them – Part 1

 Ok, so what’s the fix Doc?
 It’s a very simple exercise.
 Look straight in front of yourself, your head on a level plane.
 Now retracted your head straight backwards, not letting your head tilt down or up.
 Imagine pulling your head back like you’re avoiding a pie in the face or a punch being thrown straight at your nose.
 Once you retract your head as far as you can, nod your head down; it shouldn’t move but a couple of millimeters.
 At that point you should feel a stretch above your neck hairline.
 Now hold for a couple of seconds and relax.
 Do this 15 times every couple of hours.

-As always, if this doesn’t fully resolve your issue or you know someone that might benefit from our services, be sure to schedule from our website www.activehealthKC.com or call 913-341-1200.
+As always, if this doesn’t fully resolve your headache or you know someone that might benefit from our services, be sure to schedule from our website www.activehealthKC.com or call 913-341-1200.